CareSuper: History

-Brand ambassador

 In 2011, retired Australian swimmer Giaan Rooney became the face of CareSuper.
-As CareSuper's brand ambassador, she regularly features in CareSuper's television advertisements and events.
+As CareSuper's brand ambassador, she regularly featured in CareSuper's television advertisements and events.
+Her ambassadorship concluded in 2024.

-Merger with Asset Super

 It was announced in September 2011 that the then $4.9 billion fund CareSuper and $1.6 billion fund Asset Super were in talks to conduct a merger of the two funds.

 The merger was completed on 27 October 2012, with 4 Trustee Directors from Asset joining the existing 9 Trustee Directors on the Board of CareSuper.

+It was announced in June 2023 that the fund would enter into a binding agreement to merge with Spirit Super.
+The merger was completed on 1 November 2024.

+CareSuper announced in July 2025 that it had signed a successor fund transfer deed to merge with Meat Employees' Industry Superannuation Fund, with the merger scheduled for October 1, 2025.